 Suchitoto is a teeny tiny colonial town in central El Salvador.
-It’s actually a full on cowboy town and the cowboy culture is the most predominant factor of the people here.
+It’s actually a full-on cowboy town and the cowboy culture is the most predominant factor of the people here.
 The place has also managed to keep some of the colonial characteristics of some of its buildings, making it a gorgeous colorful town.

 Things To Do in Suchitoto